-starting from vSphere 6.0 release VMware has started to transform their distribution model of PowerCLI cmdlets from PSSnapins into modules.
+starting from vSphere 6.0 release VMware has started using modules instead of PSSnapins in their distribution model of PowerCLI

 so today we are going to show how to load PowerCli Module in PowerShell ISE

-The PowerShell Integrated Scripting Environment (ISE) is very handy application when dealing with VMware PowerCLI.
-When you write a script or a one-liner, one of the first things you should do is to load the necessary Modules . you can automate this process to load necessary Modules automatically when starting PowerShell ISE with the help of the powershell ISE profile . it is a PowerShell script file .
+The PowerShell Integrated Scripting Environment (ISE) easy to use with VMware PowerCLI.
+When writing a script or a one-liner, one of the first things you should do is to load the necessary Modules . you can automate this process to load necessary Modules automatically when starting PowerShell ISE with the help of the powershell ISE profile . it is a PowerShell script file .
 Because of this, you can write everything (cmdlets, scripts, functions etc.) in this script file, and it will be executed when you start the PowerShell ISE.

 where can you find the Windows PowerShell profile files?
 The path to the PowerShell profile can found with variable $profile.

 PS C:\>$profile C:\Users\vSaiyan\Documents\WindowsPowerShell\Microsoft.PowerShellISE_profile.ps1